-Data shows flood of opioids across US, many of them generics
+Data show many companies contributed to US opioid crisis

 Since then, overall opioid deaths in the U.S. have doubled, though on Wednesday the CDC reported that drug overdose deaths of all kinds probably fell last year for the first time in nearly three decades.

-The newly released information shows in the detail the flow of drugs from manufacturers to communities.
+The newly released information shows in detail the flow of drugs from manufacturers to communities.

 West Virginia, Kentucky, Tennessee and Nevada all received more than 50 pills for every man, woman and child each year.
 Several areas in the Appalachian region were shipped an average of well over 100 pills per person per year.

 “It’s like being on the front lines of a war every day,” said Joe Engle, sheriff of Perry County, Kentucky, which received 175 pills per person per year.
 “Our people here in eastern Kentucky have been taken advantage of by these pharmaceutical companies.
-It’s the one of the worst things you can do to a society, to a people.
+It’s one of the worst things you can do to a society, to a people.
 And we’re suffering.”

 Nearly every state has filed a lawsuit, and most of them have focused on Purdue and members of the Sackler family, who own the Stamford, Connecticut-based company and are major philanthropists whose donations to museums and universities have now come under scrutiny.
 Many local governments have also sued other drugmakers, distribution companies and pharmacies.